 As your home ages, the likelihood of something going wrong increases.
 Your home is more susceptible to damage from severe weather or water meaning the chance of you filing a claim is higher.

 Things like pools and trampolines are a huge risk to insure.
 These are things while fun to enjoy, carry a high likelihood of causing severe injury that would be costly for the insurance company.
 Your insurance company may increase your premiums to reflect this and require you to take additional steps to minimize the potential of accidents.

 If you've added to your home or improved it significantly by adding a new room, installing a new kitchen or redoing the bath, your home's value likely increased.
 You need to be sure to have your home insured at the new value which while protecting your assets may cause your premium to rise.

-What do I need To Get A Home Insurance Quote?
+What Do I Need To Get A Homeowner's Insurance Quote In South Carolina?

 - Year of construction (year the home was built)